alisdt/python-beginners/source/getting_started.rst

 gather.town
 ===========

+This section applies only to the online class on Wednesdays, which uses gather.town.
+If you signed up for this class you should have received a link to access the classroom.

 Gather works using proximity.
 This means that you can see and hear people that are near you.

-The tables in the Auditorium are "private areas".
+The tables in the classroom are "private areas".
 That means that when you sit at a table you can see and hear only the people at the table.

 In addition, people can be "spotlighted", meaning that they can be heard by